qtxs/head-md-future-of-drawing/process/field-research/interview-01.md

 I wake up, shower, eat a little breakfast, dress myself and go take the tram to the HEAD

+Wake up, hair, train, make up, school, coffee, eat, school, train, work in train, eat, Tv, outfit prep, sleep

 ## 2. At what moments you feel the most at in peace?
-While doing what? (ex. when I'm watching trains...).
+While doing what? (ex. when I'm watching trains...)

 Coffee in the morning before starting the day, and getting back home